 I searched the internet nearly every day for the next year.
+(Sites like Edmunds can make the task easier.)
 I had a specific Eclipse in mind: it had to be a 1999 GS 10th Anniversary Edition.
 White with a tan leather interior.
 And it had to be a manual.
 It’s a pretty rare combination.

-I finally found my dream car 400 miles away.
+I finally found it only 400 miles away.
 I drove down, negotiated the price, and drove the car home.
 I got it cheap because it needed a new head gasket.
 I replaced it, and the value of the car doubled.
 Well worth it.